I. Overview of Teach Plus

 V. Commitment to Diversity

-In order to better serve the teachers and students at the core of our mission, Teach Plus is committed to maximizing the diversity of our organization.
-We are an equal opportunity employer and encourage individuals of all ethnic and racial backgrounds and gender identities to apply to our positions.
+In order to better-serve the teachers and students at the core of our mission, Teach Plus is committed to maximizing the diversity of our organization.
+We are an equal opportunity employer and encourage individuals of all ethnic and racial backgrounds, sexual orientations, and gender identities to apply to our positions.

 To apply, please complete an online application found here.
 The online application will require you to upload a resume and cover letter.
 The cover letter should include an explanation of your interest in the position as well as a summary of relevant qualifications and experience.
 Teach Plus will receive applications until the position is filled.